taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/00b-redux-async-actions.md

 }
 ~~~~~~~~

 You don't need to create a new action type.
-Instead you can reuse the action you already have to add todos.
+Instead, you can reuse the action you already have to add todos.
 When a todo gets created, the notification reducer will store a new notification about the created todo item.
 Second, you have to include the reducer in your combined reducer to make it accessible to the Redux store.

 {title="src/index.js",lang="javascript"}
 ~~~~~~~~